 Research

 Eric S. Kim’s program of research aims to identify, understand, and intervene upon the dimensions of psychological well-being and social connection that reduce the risk of age-related conditions.
 This research also aims to understand the influence that the social environment has on the connection between psychological well-being/social connection and physical health.
-His research integrates perspectives from psychology (health, clinical, developmental, social, personality), gerontology, social epidemiology, biology, biostatistics, and translational science.
+His research integrates perspectives from psychology, epidemiology, gerontology, biology, biostatistics, and translational science.

 View Publications